 3 – Nurse your Baby!
 Pump When You Can

 Now that a good latch has been established, it is 100% true that the more you nurse the more you will produce.
 I kept reading this information all over the internet, and I found it very true.
 Supply and demand is real!

 What I’ve noticed, even till this day that I’ve gotten back to work, is that there is a decrease of my milk supply when I stop nursing on a schedule.
 Interestingly for me, the effect of missing one or 2 feeds starts happening about 2 days after I missed the feed.
 All of a sudden, I would not feel much milk in my breasts.
 So not sure if this is the same for everyone, but I can tell you I could feel the difference and that there is some sort of delay effect.

 If this happens, I would usually take one of my two supplements mentioned above, or both.
 Also, I would start to nurse again as much as I could and as I said, this would pick back up in around 1 or 2 days.

 Another thing that I kept reading is that your baby sometimes will “use” you as a pacifier, not necessarily sucking milk.
 However, when baby does this, it is triggering certain hormones in your body to produce more milk.
-In my opinion and experience when I left baby on boob for a period of time asleep and just suckling, I will feel a let down afterwards then my milk supply would pick up.
+In my opinion and experience when I left baby on boob for a period of time asleep and just suckling, I will feel a let down afterwards then my milk supply would pick back up.

 4 – Wear Loose Bras/Tops